openfaas/faas/README.md

 * Each container has a watchdog process that hosts a web server allowing a JSON post request to be forwarded to a desired process via STDIN.
 The respose is sent to the caller via STDOUT.
 * A gateway provides a view to the containers/functions to the public Internet and collects metrics for Prometheus and in a future version will manage replicas and scale as throughput increases.

+> [Read the story on my blog](http://blog.alexellis.io/functions-as-a-service/) or find out more below.

 [![Build
 Status](https://travis-ci.org/alexellis/faas.svg?branch=master)](https://travis-ci.org/alexellis/faas)